-- Students should understand that there is no privacy when engaging in social media platforms. - Due to the fact that potential employers are now visiting these sites, students need to realize that inappropriate conduct on social media platforms could cost students job opportunities. - Health Sciences Programs help to mold professionals.
-As professionals, students need to understand that there is diversity in the workplace and obviously offensive and insulting comments should be avoided. - Friend requests by students with program staff, clinical instructors and other staff of clinical facilities is strictly forbidden. - Any violation of the privacy of patient, instructor, clinical affiliate, college faculty/staff member or classmate is very serious.
+- Students should understand that there is no privacy when engaging in social media platforms. - Since potential employers are now visiting these sites, students need to realize that inappropriate conduct on social media platforms could cost students job opportunities. - Health Sciences Programs help to mold professionals.
+As professionals, students need to understand that offensive and insulting comments should be avoided. - Friend requests by students with program staff, clinical instructors and other staff of clinical facilities is strictly forbidden.

+- Any violation of the privacy of a patient, instructor, clinical affiliate, college faculty/staff member or classmate is very serious.
 Violations of both HIPAA and FERPA may result in failure of a clinical course which can lead to student dismissal and potential legal liability. - Posting of pictures, audio or video of patients, clinical faculty/staff, college faculty/staff or classmates is prohibited unless written permission is given. - Students should use discretion when utilizing or updating their social media.
 This should not be done during classroom or clinical time. - Students must additionally abide by the policies and procedures regarding social media in the current addition of the Lackawanna College Student Handbook. - Violations of the Lackawanna College Division of Health Sciences Social Media Policy are considered to be violations of the behavior core and can result in dismissal from the Health Sciences Program.